Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## Appendix C: Issues List

 TBD - Help Screen
-* the help screen is a must for anyone confused about how Connect X is different from Connect 4 therefore this is critical.
+* the help screen is a must for anyone confused about how ConnectX is different from Connect 4 therefore this is critical.
 The layout of this menu should be straightforward and possibly include a lot of pages of details.

 TBD - Game menu missing planned features